The Education Act, 2011 established the statutory duty to ensure that young people – under 19 – in England have “access to careers guidance” support.

 In January 2023 DfE updated its Statutory Guidance to schools on fulfilling their statutory duty and its guidance to FE Colleges: Careers guidance and access for education and training providers (publishing.service.gov.uk)

 The Guidance builds heavily upon the Gatsby Benchmarks for “Good Careers Guidance”.
 The Guidance also “strongly recommends” all secondary schools and colleges to work towards and achieve the national Quality in Careers Standard.
-Page 13 of the Guidance states:

 “Schools and colleges can gain formal accreditation of their careers programme through the Quality in Careers Standard – the single national quality award for careers education, information, advice and guidance.

 The Standard is owned by the Quality in Careers Consortium which involves the major professional associations of school and college leaders alongside the Career Development Institute and Careers England.
 The Standard is fully aligned to the Gatsby Benchmarks and incorporates Compass and Compass+ into its processes.
 The Standard seeks additional evidence of outcomes for students from the school or college careers programme.
 As the Standard is externally assessed by one of the Licensed Awarding Bodies, appointed by the Consortium, student voice is a key part of assessors’ evidence gathering on the impact the careers programme has had on students’ career-related learning.
-We strongly recommend that all schools and colleges work towards the single national Quality in Careers Standard to support the development of their careers programme.
+We strongly recommend that all schools and colleges work towards the single national Quality in Careers Standard to support the development of their careers programme”.

 More details on how the national assessment criteria for Quality in Careers fully incorporate the Gatsby Benchmarks and the Compass self-assessment tool are set out in our Guide to the Standard and in our Assessment Guide.